 In 1997, TCWR established an internship program for students desiring more experience in the care of exotic cats and animals.
 Intern applicants are college graduates with degrees in the fields of zoology, biology, animal psychology, veterinary sciences, and other animal-related areas.

-As of August, 2016, over 1,500 students have applied for our prestigious internship program, and more than 450 college graduates have completed a six-month internship at TCWR.
-Many of these interns have ultimately gone on to work in zoos and other establishments throughout the U.S. and abroad and many have continued their pursuits of education in veterinary medicine.
+As of August 2016, over 1,500 students have applied for our prestigious internship program, and more than 450 college graduates have completed a six-month internship at TCWR.
+Many of these interns have ultimately gone on to work in zoos and sanctuaries throughout the U.S. and abroad, and many have continued onto veterinary medicine.

-This internship program has also provided a means of recruiting needed expertise.
+This internship program has also provided a means of recruiting for staff positions at the Refuge.
 Six of the college graduates who have interned at TCWR have returned as permanent employees.
-TCWR staff now includes two zoologists and four biologists.

 Exotic Cat Internship